 One of the biggest reasons to hold off on Wi-Fi 6E is the price.
 This first wave of routers is quite expensive, even as more mid-range and entry-level routers come out.
 The price is beginning to come down as more options become available, though, for the most part, Wi-FI 6E routers are among the most expensive you can buy.

 TheLinksys Hydra Pro 6E is one of the cheapest options at just under $400 but doesn't offer a ton of speed advantage when compared head to head against a similarly spec'd Wi-Fi 6 router.
 Still, if you need fast connectivity all over your home, the only faster alternative is running ethernet.

 Not too many devices support 6 GHz

-Compatibility will be low for quite a while though you can upgrade many laptops and desktops to support Wi-Fi 6E with an Intel-based add-in card.
-Critically, many laptops no longer support this upgrade path and you'll need a desktop with an open PCI-Express slot for the upgrade, ruling out many HTPCs that would see most of the benefit for ultra-fast Wi-Fi.
-Driver compatibility is a bit hit and miss as well— it's probably best to wait for now.
+Compatibility will be low for quite a while though you can upgrade many laptops and desktops to support Wi-Fi 6E with an add-in card.
+Critically, many laptops no longer support this upgrade path, and you'll need a desktop with an open PCI-Express slot for the upgrade, ruling out many HTPCs that would see most of the benefit for ultra-fast Wi-Fi.
+Currently, only Windows 11 supports Wi-Fi 6E, so many people will be left out with the upgrade/

 Is it worth it to be ready for the future with Wi-Fi 6E?

-If you decide to go for Wi-Fi 6E in 2021, you will be ready for internet speeds of up to 2.5 Gbps with the first wave of 6E routers.
+If you decide to go for Wi-Fi 6E in 2021, you will be ready for up to 2.5 Gbps internet speeds with the first wave of 6E routers.
 These speeds are plausible with increased adoption of fiber and DOCSIS 3.1 supporting this speed.
-For the vast majority of people, even gigabit connections are overkill but it's still great that Wi-Fi is removing yet another bottleneck between you, and the internet.
+For most people, even gigabit connections are overkill, but it's still great that Wi-Fi is removing yet another bottleneck between you and the internet.

 We may earn a commission for purchases using our links.
 Learn more.